ni/open-source/docs/governance/PROGRAM-GUIDE.md

-> **⚠️ Note:** This document is a living resource intended to support internal process definition and governance clarity.
-> It serves as an upstream reference for related documentation and may contain detailed content that is provisional or currently under active iteration.

 # NI Open-Source Program – PROGRAM-GUIDE.md

 > This document serves as the authoritative governance guide for how repositories are evaluated, prioritized, and launched under NI’s Open-Source Program.
 It outlines the lifecycle, decision process, contributor-driven controls, and program goals.